-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elk Point is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Elk Point isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Elk Point are a mix of both white- and blue-collar jobs.
 Overall, Elk Point is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Elk Point who work in office and administrative support (11.06%), sales jobs (10.22%), and management occupations (8.62%).

-Because of many things, Elk Point is a great place for families with children to consider.
-First of all, many other families with children live here, making Elk Point a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Elk Point has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Elk Point’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Elk Point is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Elk Point’s overall crime rate is lower than average for the country.

 Being a small city, Elk Point does not have a public transit system used by locals to get to and from work.